bjjenson/react-brix/README.md

 Benefits
 ----
 React-brix allows you to implement an immutable app-wide state machine in React without having to write reducers or selectors.
 Just use a hook to get the data from your state using a path.
-If the data is not assigned yet, provide an action to retrieve the data.
-The data will be stored in state for next time.
+If the data is not assigned yet, provide a connector to retrieve the data.
+The data will be stored in state automatically for you.

 Setup
 ----